treeman/madeoftree/README.md

 * Add in custom game files content
 * Add in custom game screens content

-* Fix images
-    * There are some direct to http://madeoftree.net/...
-    * Take back /media/:images

 * Remove the use of `<center>`!
 Deprecated since html 4.x or something...
     Replace with `<div class="center">...</div>`

 * 301 redirects...
 How to handle?
     Don't care?! :(

-* Script
-    * Edit wiki